 Bartsch didn’t offer any predictions for tonight’s game, except to say she’s excited, mostly for the team.

-“I think it will be a packed place, which will be awesome,” she said. “[The team has] learned so much this season, it will be nice for them to portray that and show everyone. . .
+“I think it will be a packed place, which will be awesome,” she said. “[The team has] learned so much this season, it will be nice for them to portray that and show everyone.
 They’ve all become actual volleyball players.
 With guys, compared to girls, there isn’t as much ball control.
-But that’s also because the guys hit it way harder, but they’ve actually developed a lot of ball control this season and it’s been nice to see that.
+That’s also because the guys hit it way harder, but the team has actually developed a lot of ball control this season and it’s been nice to see that.
 Usually when you watch men’s it’s like missed serve, ace, kill.”

 Correction: In the original version of this article, VBM stated at Bartsch is the only former Division I female volleyball player now coaching men's Division I volleyball.
 Cassie Crumal, a setter for William and Mary from 2007-2010, is a co-head coach for the men's volleyball team at Lees-McRae, a Division I program in Banner Elk, N.C.
 We apologizing for leaving Crumal out of our analysis.